-- The relative refractive index is a function only of the geometric altitude H above the Earth's Reference Ellipsoid, i.e. the Earth's atmosphere model is based on the assumption that the longitude or latitude variations of the relative refraction index are negligible - The surface at a certain geometric altitude H will be modeled as an ellipsoid, concentric with the Earth's Reference Ellipsoid, with (a+H) and (b+H) as semi-major and semi-minor axis. - The light path lays in a plane: this plane is defined by the satellite position vector $\vec{r}{SC}$ , and by the known light direction, either $\vec{u}E$ or $\vec{u}L$ .
+- The relative refractive index is a function only of the geometric altitude H above the Earth's Reference Ellipsoid, i.e. the Earth's atmosphere model is based on the assumption that the longitude or latitude variations of the relative refraction index are negligible - The surface at a certain geometric altitude H will be modeled as an ellipsoid, concentric with the Earth's Reference Ellipsoid, with (a+H) and (b+H) as semi-major and semi-minor axis. - The light path lays in a plane: this plane is defined by the satellite position vector $\overrightarrow{r{SC}}$ , and by the known light direction, either $\overrightarrow{u_E}$ or $\overrightarrow{u_L}$ .
 This assumption implies that the three dimensional effects of the light path bending are assumed to be negligible.